 Historically, Black Friday kicked off the holiday shopping season with early bird specials luring shoppers out of bed before dawn.
 Many retailers are now opening their doors on Thanksgiving and extending their sales through Cyber Monday, providing businesses with even more opportunities to capitalize on their marketing efforts.
 Consumers are also shopping for the holidays earlier, with 22% starting in October.

-Last minute marketing plans are significantly less effective than those that are developed and implemented 3-6 months prior to when Black Friday marketing campaigns will run.
-The earlier you have all of your ads completed, the better chance you have of receiving better ad placement and more economical pricing.
-Work with your media partners to begin cross selling products for maximum exposure.
+Last-minute marketing plans are significantly less effective than those that are fully developed 2-3 months prior to when Black Friday marketing campaigns will run.
+The earlier you have all your promotions planned and ads designed, the less risk you run of missing deadlines and potential customers.

 Understand Your Customers’ Needs

 Have you started developing your marketing campaign for the holiday shopping season?
 If not, now is your chance.
 Take some time to analyze what you’ve done in the past.
 What seemed to resonate with your customers and what didn’t?

-Once you have an idea of the type of campaign you would like to run, determine what types of items/services you need to promote early and how you can set yourself apart from your competition.
-While Black Friday and Cyber Monday are still a few months away, they will be here before you know it.
+Once you have an idea of the type of campaign you would like to run, determine which items or services you’ll need to promote early and how you can set yourself apart from your competition.
+Black Friday and Cyber Monday will be here before you know it.
 Make sure you are prepared.